 WHAT TYPES OF CRIMES MAY BE COVERED?

-The most common cases for which financial compensation is provided include murder, assault, child abuse, crimes of domestic violence, kidnapping, arson, burglary, and sexual assault or sexual abuse.
+The most common cases for which financial compensation is provided include murder, sexual assault, assault, kidnapping, arson, burglary, robbery, domestic violence, child abuse, terrorism, human trafficking, and certain motor vehicle offenses.

 TO BE ELIGIBLE FOR COMPENSATION